 If your sugar glider doesn’t want to eat bell peppers don’t worry.
 I’ll give you a list of foods that you can feed them instead.

-Also, if you want to learn more about what vegetables sugar gliders can eat, I highly recommend you check out my sugar glider nutritional guide.
+Also, if you want to learn more about which vegetables sugar gliders can eat, I highly recommend you check out my sugar glider nutritional guide.
 It will teach you all about the best diet for your sugar glider.
 In addition, it will teach you what foods are harmful to your glider so you know which foods to avoid.

 Sugar Gliders are adorable pets to have at home.
 However, these little beings need the right nutrition to grow.
 Their meals must comprise different nutrients like calcium, protein, carbohydrates, fibers, fats, etc.